gregsaun/BearExxa-V2/README.md

 - The [fan duct knob](https://www.printables.com/model/113157-bear-extruder-v1-fan-duct-knob) by Amelia Marie Collins
 - [René Jura](https://rene-jurack.de) for helping me on CFD simulation for the nozzle fan duct
 - The 602 Wasteland Discord community for their precious knowledge, advice and great talks
-- [PoiTEE](https://x.com/PoiTEE)fir the great talks
+- [PoiTEE](https://x.com/PoiTEE) for the great talks
-- [FilamentFrenzy](https://x.com/FilamentFrenzy) for having tested and make noise for this extruder when we thought we were close to the release
+- [FilamentFrenzy](https://x.com/FilamentFrenzy) for having tested and make noise for this extruder when we thought we were close to the release (but we were not)
 - Prusa Research for their MK2.5S and MK3S designs
 - Adrian Bowyer for creating RepRap